 Documented Information for ISO 9001:2015

-With the relatively recent release of ISO 9001:2015, many companies are still asking themselves what documentation is required.
+As we move into the final months for transitioning to ISO 9001:2015, many companies are still asking themselves what documentation is required.
 Back with the 2008 release, most companies were comfortable with the six mandatory procedures that were expected of them as well as the need for a quality policy and manual.
 The update to 2015 has however removed the requirement for a quality manual and blurred the distinction between procedures and records.

 With the new release, both documents and records are termed “documented information” and must be controlled and maintained.
 This is what will form the evidence required to show that you are conforming to the requirements of your quality management system.